Lufthansa: Fatal

-D-ABYB, the aircraft that was destroyed in the Flight 540 accident, was the second of three Boeing 747-100s delivered to Lufthansa.
+D-ABYB, the aircraft that was destroyed in the Flight 540 accident.
 It is seen here during a promotional event at Nuremberg Airport in 1970.

-On 20 November 1974 at 07:54 local time, Lufthansa Flight 540, a Boeing 747-100 (registered D-ABYB), lost power and crashed shortly after take-off at Jomo Kenyatta International Airport in what was the first air accident involving a Boeing 747.
-55 out of the 140 passengers and four out of the 17 crew lost their lives, making it the worst accident in the history of the airline.
+On 20 November 1974 at 07:54 local time, Lufthansa Flight 540, a Boeing 747-100 (registered D-ABYB), crashed shortly after take-off at Jomo Kenyatta International Airport in what was the first air accident involving a Boeing 747.
+A total of 55 out of the 140 passengers and four out of the 17 crew lost their lives, making it the worst accident in the history of the airline.